 Lara Lee, chief innovation and operating officer at Continuum, described the difficult challenge of helping Pampers enter China.
 Many people in China live in extended families and use cloth diapers and split pants, so didn’t need disposable diapers.
 Lee’s firm helped position Pampers as allowing more sleep for parents.

-Tony Hsieh, founder of Zappos and author of Delivering Happiness, told of looked at new campuses in the Fremont East section of Las Vegas—a very community-focused neighborhood many people wouldn’t think of being in Vegas.
+Tony Hsieh, founder of Zappos and author of Delivering Happiness, told of looking at new campuses in the Fremont East section of Las Vegas—a very community-focused neighborhood that many people wouldn’t think of as being in Vegas.
 Zappos added ROC (return on community) to its mission.
 Among other things, Hsieh is partnering with venture for America—like Teach for America, but for entrepreneurs—and offering free hotel rooms, which have led to serendipitous connections and collisions.